33ronak/CV/README.md

-# Resume
+# Portfolio
-Resume:-This is a basic experimental/learning website built using HTML and CSS.
+This is a portfolio website built using HTML and CSS only.